 If necessary, you can configure the wireless network settings yourself.

-On the 'Home network' page, you can change the wireless network name, password, and other settings in the '5 GHz Wireless network' section.
+You can change the wireless network name, password, and other settings in the '5 GHz Wireless network' section on the' Home network' page.
 If you want your wireless network to work only during certain hours, set up a schedule for it.
-5 GHz band Wi-fi network settings almost the same with 2.4 GHz band settings, except some parameters.
+5 GHz Wi-fi network settings are almost the same as the 2.4 GHz band settings, except for some parameters.

 NOTE: Important!
 Using an open (unprotected) network is not secure.

-In 'General settings for 2.4 GHz Wi-Fi' use 'Country' line to manually choose the country in which you plan to use the router.
+In 'General settings for 2.4 GHz Wi-Fi' use the 'Country' line to manually choose the country in which you plan to use the router.

-The 'Choosing the optimal channel' is pre-set to 'At start' value, but you can select 'Every 6 hours', 'Every 12 hours', 'Every 24 hours' or 'Dynamic' when the optimal channel is selected once per hour, if minimal traffic condition is met.
+The 'Choosing the optimal channel' is pre-set to 'At start' value, but you can select 'Every 6 hours', 'Every 12 hours', 'Every 24 hours' or 'Dynamic' when the optimal channel is selected once per hour if minimal traffic condition is met.